flyingstick22/DevOps-with-Docker/part3/3.3/README.md

 ## Building images inside of a container

-Script takes Github and Dockerhub repos' as a parameter
+The script takes Github and Dockerhub repos' as parameters, creates a Docker image from GitHub repo and push the image then to the Dockerhub.

 ````./build.sh flyingstick22/express-app flyingstickdevops/express-app````